jamesfmackenzie/chocolatekeen/README.md

 You can then start each episode via `chocolate-keen -startkeen1`, `chocolate-keen -startkeen2`, and `chocolate-keen -startkeen3` respectively.
 On Windows, the executable is `chocolate-keen.exe`.

-On PlayStation Vita, bundled episode data is loaded from `app0:/GAMEDATA/KEEN1`, `app0:/GAMEDATA/KEEN2`, and `app0:/GAMEDATA/KEEN3`, but the game now checks `ux0:data/chocolatekeen/GAMEDATA/KEEN1`, `ux0:data/chocolatekeen/GAMEDATA/KEEN2`, and `ux0:data/chocolatekeen/GAMEDATA/KEEN3` first.
-That means you can install the VPK once and then add or override episode data later via VitaShell by copying files into `ux0:data/chocolatekeen/GAMEDATA/...`.
-If more than one episode is available, the Vita build shows the launcher so you can choose between them at startup.
+On PlayStation Vita, you can copy Episode 2 and Episode 3 data into `ux0:data/chocolatekeen/GAMEDATA/KEEN2` and `ux0:data/chocolatekeen/GAMEDATA/KEEN3`.
+If more than one episode is available, the Vita build automatically shows the launcher so you can pick which episode to start.

 ## Building
 You can clone or download the `chocolatekeen` repo and build it yourself.